English | Español

 Drivers are often distracted at a time when children are more likely to behave unpredictably.
-Children are focused on looking in their bags, keeping up with their groups and getting more candy.
+Children are focused on looking in their bags, keeping up with their groups, and getting more candy.
 If they are wearing a mask, they will lose their peripheral vision.
 Things look different because it’s dark instead of light.
 Even older kids are very ‘in the moment’ and might impulsively cross in a spot where they wouldn’t normally go because they suddenly see a friend.

 A good strategy is to go in a group with other adults and responsible older children so you can work together to keep everyone safe.
-Appoint a “Leader” and “Duster” with the rule that no one passes the Leader of the group and that the Duster makes sure he/she can see the whole group ahead and ‘dusts along’ those at the end.
+Appoint a “Leader” and “Duster” with the rule that no one passes the Leader of the group and that the Duster makes sure they can see the whole group ahead and ‘dusts along’ those at the end.
 The Duster should be an adult.

-This is a time for setting constant clear boundaries, such as, “We’re not going to cross that street without checking in as a whole group and agreeing we’re ready.
+This is a time for setting constant, clear boundaries, such as, “We’re not going to cross that street without checking in as a whole group and agreeing we’re ready.
 If we get separated, stand there.”

-Flashlights and glow sticks for both children and adults can make it easier for people to see each other and increases visibility for drivers.
+Flashlights and glow sticks for both children and adults can make it easier for people to see each other and increase visibility for drivers.
 Use extra caution when you are driving.
 If you are a passenger, support the driver in staying focused on the road and not getting distracted.